 WPP plc is the world's largest advertising and public relations organisation encompassing many leading agencies such as Ogilvy, Young & Rubicam, GroupM and Kantar.
 Its services are employed by over half of the Fortune 500 companies in 100 countries.

-The One Global program was presented to the CTO of WPP to support a global standard for all AV across its entire network, specified by Hoare Lea consultants.
+The Sharp/NEC GLOBAL CUSTOMER PROGRAM was presented to the CTO of WPP to support a global standard for all AV across its entire network, specified by Hoare Lea consultants.
 Sharp/NEC’s primary systems integration partners are Snelling Business Systems and Telefónica.

 Throughout 2019, a global rollout of NEC InfinityBoard® collaboration solutions took place across multiple sites in Europe and the US.
 Ensuring a seamless user experience, at any location, every NEC InfinityBoard features a standardised OPS build and a customised Quick Launch interface.